anttonalberdi/hilldiv/README.md

 Alberdi A, Gilbert MTP.
 (2019).
 A guide to the application of Hill numbers to DNA‐based diversity analyses. *Molecular Ecology Resources*.
 19(4): 804-817. [https://doi.org/10.1111/1755-0998.13014](https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.13014)

 **If you want/need to cite hilldiv:** Alberdi A, Gilbert MTP.
-2019. hilldiv: an R package for the integral analysis of diversity based on Hill numbers. bioRxiv 545665. https://www.biorxiv.org/content/10.1101/545665v1
+2019. hilldiv: an R package for the integral analysis of diversity based on Hill numbers. bioRxiv, 545665. https://www.biorxiv.org/content/10.1101/545665v1

 Some recent papers that used hilldiv: